You have the right to:

 - Provide informed consent.

-- Only have to pay the amounts for services listed.
-Look at section Copayments for more information.
-You can’t be charged more than those amounts.
+- Only must pay the amounts for services listed.
+Look at Copayments section for more information.
+You cannot be charged more than those amounts.

-- Be free from harassment by your Insurer or its Network Providers with respect to contractual disputes between the Insurer and its Providers;
+- Be free from harassment by Triple-S Salud or its Network Providers with respect to contractual disputes between the plan and its providers;

 YOUR RIGHT TO PRIVACY (HIPAA)

 Your health information is private.
-The law says that ASES and your Insurer must protect your information.
-ASES and your Insurer can share your information for your care, to pay your health claims, and to run the program.
+The law says that ASES and Triple-S Salud must protect your information.
+ASES and Triple-S Salud can share your information for your care, to pay your health claims, and to run the program.
 But we can’t share your information with others unless you tell us we can.
-If you want to know more about what information we have, how we can share it, or what to do if you don’t want your health information shared with certain people, call your Insurer.
+If you want to know more about what information we have, how we can share it, or what to do if you don’t want your health information shared with certain people, call Triple-S Salud at 1-800-981-1352; TTY/TDD users should call 1-855-295-4040.

 You have the responsibility to:

-- Understand the information in your guide and other papers that your Insurer sends you.
+- Understand the information in your guide and other papers that Triple-S Salud sends you.

 - Give your doctor your health records and let them know about any changes in your health so that they can take care of you.